General Terms of Sale and Delivery of Menzel Elektromotoren GmbH, Berlin

 5. Defects as to quality and warranty

 - We are obliged to inspect the goods for quality and quantity deviations within a reasonable period.
 A notice of defect by us is submitted in due time if it is received by the contractor within ten working days of the receipt of goods or the acceptance of service.
-In the case of hidden defects, the period begins on discovery.
+In the case of hidden defects, the period begins after discovery.
 A notice of defect does not require any specific form.

 - The warranty period is 36 months.
 Longer statutory periods remain unaffected by the foregoing.